IUREDCap/redcap-etl/docs/SqlServer.md

     1>

-If you don’t have to troubleshoot, continue with section 7.
+If you don't have to troubleshoot, continue with section 7.
 Install the PHP Drivers for SQL Server.

 6. Troubleshooting the SQL Server Installation